candrholdings/reactnative-crypto-demo/README.md

        }
        ```

-    3. Hook up with JavaScript logics
+    3. Hooks up with JavaScript logics

        ```
        onSecretChange(secret) {
          this.setState({ secret });